taif-k/Indixpert_CodeMonkeys_C/README.md

    git branch branch_name

 5. Change Branch

+   (If there are commits either Commit them, stash them or discard them, forcefully switching it will overwrite them)

+   To stash changes for later use:
+   1. git stash
+   2. git checkout branch_name
+   3. come back to previous working branch
+      git stash apply

    git checkout branch_name (This will take to the particular branch)

 6. Delete Branch
    First, locally then remotely